TomaszOlek/kata-machine/src/day1/Recursion.md

 ## Recursion

-Recurtions are funtions that call them self
+Recursions are functions that call them self

 E.g :